Non-Nucleoside Analogue Reverse Transcriptase Inhibitors (NNRTIs)

 Formulations | |

-Tablets: 25 mg Fixed-Dose Combination Tablets:
+Tablet: 25 mg Fixed-Dose Combination Tablets

 Dosing Recommendations | Selected Adverse Events |

-Neonate and Infant Dose:
+Neonate and Infant Dose

-Child and Adolescent (Aged ≥12 Years and Weighing ≥35 kg) and Adult Dose:
+Child and Adolescent (Aged ≥12 Years and Weighing ≥35 kg) and Adult Dose

 |